SUMMARY

 Clinical Trials Related to Neomycin and Polymyxin b Sulfates (Neomycin / Polymyxin b Irrigation)

-Trial Comparing Neomycin to Rifaximin Plus Neomycin in the Treatment of Methane Positive Subjects With Constipation Predominant Irritable Bowel Syndrome (C-IBS) [Recruiting]
+Neomycin and Rifaximin Plus Neomycin in Treating Methane Positive Constipation Predominant Irritable Bowel Syndrome [Completed]

 In this study the investigators aim to compare the efficacy of neomycin to a combination of